GoogleCloudPlatform/eda-examples/synopsys/README.md

 ## License:

-SSH to the licensne server:
+SSH to the license server:

 Please make the Installer and Synopsys Common Licensing (SCL) binary available in the license server.
 Run the installer application at finish: one will see this message: